gayeongpark/gayeongpark.github.io/_posts/2024-09-28-LOGICAL-SECURITY.md

 ### Key Concepts

-- Root of Trust: The foundational concept where each certificate can be validated using the concept of a root of trust or the chain of trust.
+- Root of Trust : The foundational concept where each certificate can be validated using the concept of a root of trust or the chain of trust.

 - Certificate Authority (CA) : Trusted third party that issues certificates, containing a digital signature, serial number, and expiration date.